 Brazil example for web services

-Brazil example for In-App services
+Brazil example for Android SDK services

 Once you have followed all steps above, prepared a compliant payment window and are ready to launch the service, please hit the Go Live button on Dashboard under Services tab.
 You will see a list of countries that need carrier additional approval before they can be activated.